 Park City Ski Guide: 6 Quick Tips for Vacation Planning

 Consisting of two resorts — Park City Mountain and Deer Valley — Park City, Utah, offers one of the largest ski areas in the U.S. This ski-loving city has even ranked among the 16 best ski resorts in the U.S. by Outside magazine.
-Whether it’s been awhile or it’s the first time, there are some things to know before planning a vacation.
-To get started, read this quick Park City ski guide:
+Whether it’s been awhile or the first time, there are some things to know before planning a vacation.
+To get started, read this quick Park City ski guide and note some tips.

 Park City Ski Guide: Get Started With These 6 Tips

 Located only a 35-minute drive from Salt Lake International Airport, Park City offers easy access from all over the U.S. The airport has daily flights from over 70 cities, and guests can rent a car and drive to the resort.
 Those looking for a road trip find Park City is located less than 500 miles from: Albuquerque (New Mexico), Boise (Idaho), Las Vegas (Nevada) and Glendale (Arizona).

 Salt Lake City has both Lyft and Uber, and many drivers are happy to make the trip to the airport.
 They are also available for quick trips around Park City.

 Visitors have several rental car options in Park City, including Budget, Hertz and Enterprise.
 Those not interested in renting a car have free public transportation options via buses or Park City Transit Trolley.
 In addition, seasonal parking passes are available after an Epic Pass purchase, and the city offers both free parking and paid parking.

 Purchase Park City lift tickets at least seven days in advance to receive the best discount.
 Available online, an EpicDay pass allows guests to buy in advance and skip lines.
 These passes are renewable, and visitors may add lift tickets to them each time they visit.
 Those new to skiing also have beginner and half-day lift pass options at specific resorts.